john-light/validity-rollups/validity_rollups_on_bitcoin.md

 If block space _is_ increased to allow for more rollup transactions, this will increase bandwidth and storage costs for Layer 1 full nodes.
 More data will need to be relayed around the bitcoin network when broadcasting transactions and blocks.
 More data will also need to be stored on disk when a block containing rollup transaction data gets added to the blockchain.
 This is straightforward to measure depending on how much the block space limit is increased to make room for more rollup transactions.
 See Section 4.1 for data cost calculations per rollup transaction.

-### 6.2 Managing full node validation costs
+### 6.2 Managing full node verification costs

 Regardless of whether or not block space is increased to allow for more rollup transactions, validity rollups do impose one new cost on Layer 1 full nodes: the cost to verify the validity proof of the rollup state update.
-This verification cost can vary widely depending on the complexity of the proof.
-Benchmark verification times for modern proofs are surprisingly difficult to come across.
-During my research I found proof verification times ranging from 5ms for a two-year-old PLONK-based SNARK to 2ms for a two-year-old STARK.[92, 93]
+This verification cost can vary widely depending on the complexity of the proof and performance optimizations implemented, all else being equal.
+Benchmark verification times for modern proofs are difficult to find in the literature.
+The proof verification times that are cited range from 5ms for a two-year-old PLONK-based SNARK to 2ms for a two-year-old STARK.[92, 93] Newer proof implementations may be even faster to verify on the same hardware, but generally speaking it is proving time that benefits most from optimization, not verification time.

 According to benchmarks posted to the Bitcoin Wiki, a bitcoin transaction takes about 0.125ms to verify on a quad-core i7 CPU, which is about 16 times faster than the 2ms verification time of a two-year-old STARK.[94]
 So if 16 transactions go into a validity rollup state update, then the rollup will break even on verification costs compared to a single Layer 1 bitcoin transaction.

-If support for validity rollups is implemented, developers will have to consider an adversarial worst-case scenario where an attacker packs the maximum possible number of validity proofs into a block to try to maximize its verification cost.
+If support for validity rollups is implemented on bitcoin, developers will have to consider an adversarial worst-case scenario where an attacker packs the maximum possible number of validity proofs into a block to try to maximize its verification cost.
 This would make the block more difficult for weaker full nodes to verify and slow its propagation through the network.

 If we consider the base cost for the rollup state update transaction (verification key + proof + script size) to be 2848 WU, as Del Bonis estimated, that equals a maximum 1404 rollup state update transactions per 4,000,000 WU bitcoin block.[89]
 At a verification time of 2ms per rollup state update, that is a total verification time of 2.8 seconds per block.
 The block with the longest verification time currently on record is block #364292, which contains a single non-coinbase transaction that takes ~1 second to verify.[95]
 So the worst-case scenario for verifying a block full of validity rollup updates is about three times slower than the slowest-to-verify bitcoin block currently on record.

-If developers were to implement support for validity rollups in bitcoin, they may also want to somehow limit the number of validity proofs that can go into each block, so they can limit the worst-case verification outcome should a block be stuffed full of them.
-There is certainly a balance to strike here between the number of rollup state updates allowed per block and the additional verification costs imposed on Layer 1 full nodes.
+If someone were to implement support for validity rollups in bitcoin, they may also want to somehow limit the number of validity proofs that can go into each block, so they can limit the worst-case verification cost should a block be stuffed full of them.
+There is a balance to strike here between the number of rollup state updates allowed per block and the additional verification costs imposed on Layer 1 full nodes.

 ### 6.3 Miner extractable value